sendgrid/sendgrid-csharp/CONTRIBUTING.md

 - [Creating a Pull Request](#creating_a_pull_request)

 <a name="roadmap"></a>
-We use [Milestones](https://github.com/sendgrid/sendgrid-csharp/milestones) to help define current roadmaps, please feel free to grab an issue from the current milestone.
+We use [GitHub Projects](https://github.com/sendgrid/sendgrid-csharp/projects) to help define current roadmaps, please feel free to grab an issue from our [GitHub Issues](https://github.com/sendgrid/sendgrid-csharp/issues).
 Please indicate that you have begun work on it to avoid collisions.
 Once a PR is made, community review, comments, suggestions and additional PRs are welcomed and encouraged.

 <a name="cla"></a>
 ## CLAs and CCLAs